Spotify Release Radar: how it works and what it misses

 I built Tracknack because I kept hitting that boundary.

 Not a replacement for Release Radar.
-Use Release Radar for what it's good at — passive, algorithmic discovery.
-But if you open it on Friday, scroll through 30 songs, and think "where's the rest?" — that's the gap.
+Use Release Radar for what it's good at: passive, algorithmic discovery.
+But if you open it on Friday, scroll through 30 songs, and wonder where the rest went, that's the gap.

 Sources and notes